A vacuum-ultraviolet spectropolarimeter for an electron beam ion trap: Results

 Figure~\ref{fig:spectra} shows the spectra of Li-like N$^{4+}$ obtained with the present setup using the $\Delta d=8.420~\mu$m waveplate.
 The peak on the shorter-wavelength side corresponds to the $2s$--$2p_{3/2}$ transition, whereas that on the longer-wavelength side corresponds to the $2s$--$2p_{1/2}$ transition.
 The blue and red curves represent spectra obtained at waveplate rotation angles of $\phi=7.5^\circ$ and $52.5^\circ$, respectively.
 Here, $\phi$ is the angle measured from the reference position defined by the rotation stage.
 Note that at $\phi$=0, the principal axis of the waveplate has an initial offset angle ($\phi_0$ in Eq.~(\ref{eq:mod1})) with respect to the electron beam direction (i.e., the quantization axis).
 As will be shown later, the offset is $\phi_0 \simeq$5$^\circ$; thus, the angles $\phi$=7.5$^\circ$ and 52.5$^\circ$ are close to $\phi_0$ and $\phi_0$+45$^\circ$, respectively, where the modulation is expected to exhibit extrema.
 Since the $J=1/2$--$1/2$ transition is intrinsically isotropic and unpolarized, the intensity of the $2s$--$2p_{1/2}$ transition shows no dependence on the waveplate rotation angle, as expected.
 In contrast, the $2s$--$2p_{3/2}$ transition exhibits a strong dependence, as seen in the figure.

 Figure~\ref{fig:modulation} shows the observed intensity of the $2s$--$2p_{3/2}$ transition as a function of the waveplate rotation angle.
-The intensity was obtained by summing the counts within the peak and subtracting the background contribution, which was estimated from the regions on either side of the $2s$--$2p_j$ transitions.
+The intensity was obtained by summing the counts over the interval bounded by the dotted lines in Fig.~\ref{fig:spectra} and subtracting the background contribution.
+The background was estimated from the regions on either side of the $2s$--$2p_j$ transitions and is shown as the green line in Fig.~\ref{fig:spectra}.
 The results obtained with the $8.420~\mu$m and $14.495~\mu$m waveplates are shown by the solid and open squares, respectively.
 The error bars represent statistical uncertainties.
 The solid and dashed lines represent fits of Eq.~(\ref{eq:mod1}) to the experimental data, where the statistical uncertainties were used as weights.
 The vertical axis is normalized by the value of $A$ obtained from the fitting for each dataset.
 As already explained, due to the initial offset of the waveplate's principal axis at $\phi$=0, the modulation exhibits an extremum at $\phi \neq 0$.
 In addition, the orientation of the principal axis differed between the two waveplates, resulting in extrema at different $\phi$ values for the two datasets.

 The parameter $B$ obtained from the fitting is $-0.178\pm0.005$ and $-0.038\pm0.003$ for the $\Delta d=8.420~\mu$m and $14.495~\mu$m data, respectively.
 The waveplate was installed to roughly align its principal axis with the electron beam axis at $\phi \simeq 0^\circ$.
 Consequently, the result shown in Fig.~\ref{fig:modulation} indicates that $\phi_0 \simeq 5^\circ$ rather than $50^\circ$, which corresponds to the modulation exhibiting a minimum at $\phi=\phi_0$, i.e., when the principal axis of the waveplate coincides with the electron beam direction (the quantization axis).
 The parameter $B$ is therefore negative, which corresponds to a negative $P$ value.